abhimanyusood/techblog/_posts/2018-8-22-factory-design-patterns.md

 >This method makeCar() is called the Factory Method.
 And the entire design pattern gets its name from it.
 So, it is very crucial.
 Just remember -
 >**In Factory Method, the abstract creator has a factoryMethod, which each of the concrete creator would override in its own way.**

+## ABSTRACT FACTORY - THE MAGIC SWORD YOU ALREADY HOLD IN YOUR HAND WITHOUT EVEN REALIZING IT!